 Tornadoes, floods as Hurricane Milton carves path of destruction in Florida

-Heavy rains to continue as storm weakens, after fierce winds that leave close to 3 million people without power.
+Heavy rains to continue as storm weakens, after fierce winds that leave more than 3 million people without power.

 Hurricane Milton has left a trail of destruction in Florida as it whipped up tornadoes and brought torrential rains and raging winds that destroyed homes and knocked out power for millions of people in the US state.